ash1995/imageset-viewer/README.md

-# ImageSet Viewer
+# VOC Annotation Viewer

-A GUI, for object detection dataset.
-Displaying single image with bounding boxes (if any).
-Now only support PASCAL VOC format.
+A GUI, for viewing object detection datasets.
+Displays single image with bounding boxes (if any).
+Now only supports PASCAL VOC format.
+This is a modified fork of Zhuo Zhang's [imageset-viewer](https://github.com/zchrissirhcz/imageset-viewer) with modifications to support alternate VOC style annotations.

 ![](./screenshot.png)